2captcha/captcha-solver-selenium-python-examples/README.md

-# Code examples of solving captchas in python using selenium
+# Code examples of solving captchas in Python using Selenium

 Examples of solving captchas using the Python programming language, and the [2captcha-python] and [Selenium] libraries.